JoseAntonioRx7/JoseAntonioRx7/README.md

 System for registering and validating educational certificates using blockchain technology.
 **Focus:** data integrity, immutability, real-world validation use case.

-### Blockchain + AI Experiments
-Experimental repository exploring how **AI can assist validation and verification processes** in blockchain-based systems.

 ### Low-Level Programming in C
 Projects focused on data structures and system-level understanding.